kurian-thomas/celery/README.md

 # Simple Scrapy project with celery beat schedule
-This repository contains the code for scraping the title of my github profile in a scheduled manner
+This repository contains the code for scraping book details from flipkart in a scheduled manner using user agents

 ## Technologies used
 1. python3